gunjandatta/gunjandatta.github.io/examples/solutions.md

 ## Custom Solutions

+Step-by-Step tutorial for creating SharePoint 2013/Online solutions.
+If you would like additional examples, feel free to post them as an issue for help [here](https://github.com/gunjandatta/sprest/issues).

 ### [Ribbon Button](https://github.com/gunjandatta/sp-ribbonbtn/wiki)

 This solution will demonstrate how to create a custom ribbon button in SharePoint 2013 or Online (Classic) pages.